Husky Card FAQ

 How can I open a Husky Card Account?

-Husky Card balances may be refunded upon written request or via the Online Card Office.
+Husky Card balances greater than $5 may be refunded upon written request or via the Online Card Office.
 If you submit a written request, it must include your name and account number (UW student or employee ID number), along with a current mailing address.
-You can stop by the Husky Card Account & ID Center and complete a refund form or send us an email from your UW email account.
-We can be reached at firstname.lastname@example.org.
-All refunds are processed by check or refunded to the credit card used.
+You can stop by the Husky Card Account & ID Center and complete a refund form, email email@example.com from your UW email account, or submit a refund request form through the Online Card Office.
+All refunds are processed by check or refunded back to the credit card used.
 Accounts less than $5 may be charged a service fee, up to the total amount of the existing balance.
 Please note that we do not permit cash refunds or withdrawals.

 How do I check the balance on my Husky Card Account?